Intelligent buildings at the heart of the ecological transition

 If the word “intelligent” is much talked about, it is because it is associated with all areas of activity in our modern society.
 At a time when global temperatures are reaching unprecedented peaks, public authorities are becoming aware of the vital importance of the energy transition.

-Big data, artificial intelligence and the digital revolution are all solutions that will enable man to modify his uses, particularly with regard to natural resources.
-The smart building illustrates admirably how much the ecological transition depends on the energy transition, since the latter aims to optimize the storage and distribution of energy in the city’s districts.
+Big data, artificial intelligence and the digital revolution are just some of the ways in which mankind is changing the way it uses natural resources.
+The smart building is an excellent illustration of the extent to which the ecological transition depends on the energy transition, since the latter aims to optimize the storage and distribution of energy in city districts.

 To meet all these expectations, the intelligent building has well-defined characteristics, of which we can cite a few examples: